Why?

 The “releasing” of the Epstein files has left many people with more questions than answers.
 Regrettably, it is my personal experiences that instilled in me the belief that the Jeffrey Epsteins, Ghislane Maxwells, Bill Cosbys, Joe Paternos, Larry Nassars, P. Diddys, R. Kellys, and Harvey Weinsteins of this world are a dime a dozen.
 What do all these individuals have in common?
 They are all narcissistic, sadistic, entitled, powerful men and women convicted of sexual assault.

 In November, I watched sexual assault survivors and victims of systemic abuse, at the hands of Epstein and his many associates, stand on Capitol Hill, holding photos of themselves, recounting their stories.
 Stating they were fighting for their fourteen and fifteen-year-old selves.
-I cried, understanding that every time I tell my story and speak out, it is for the fifteen-year-old version of me who had no one to protect her.
-I was hopeful that the release of the Epstein files would be thorough and justice would be swift, but then I sadly remembered power corrupts.
-The first report regarding Jeffrey Epstein was filed in 1996, when Bill Clinton was in office.
-Nothing was done.
-There have been four sitting Presidents, five if you count the current term, since Clinton left the White House.
-Reports and updates have been filed during each of these presidencies, yet the victims are no closer to justice.
-Why?
+I felt their pain.
+More importantly, I felt their courage screaming, "You did your worst, but you did not break me."
+I cried, knowing that every time I tell my story and speak out, it is for the fifteen-year-old version of myself who had no one to protect her.
+I was hopeful that the release of the Epstein files would be thorough and justice would be swift.
+Then, I sadly remembered that absolute power corrupts absolutely, and there is no doubt our government is absolutely corrupt.
+The smoke-and-mirrors game is infuriating.

 I am keenly aware that our world is a place where victims are criticized, condemned, judged, ostracized, penalized, and demonized—but, rarely, if ever, believed.
 Perpetrators, abusers, pedophiles, and rapists, individuals who should be considered the most depraved our society has to offer, are protected and given the benefit of the doubt.
 It does not matter whether there is irrefutable proof in audio, video, black-and-white, or Technicolor—perpetrators are still protected.
 Why?

-To compound the trauma and damage inflicted, society as a whole is numb to the brutality, demanding silence from victims because to hear the atrocities demands acknowledgement, and acknowledgement makes them uncomfortable.
-Acknowledgement shatters the little bubble in which they believe this world is the safe place they have conjured in their small minds.
-So they complain because they don't want to hear anything about the abundance of heinous depravity ir they sit in silence pretending it doesn't exist.
-Why?
+To compound the trauma and damage inflicted, society as a whole is numb and disconnected to the brutality, demanding silence from victims because to hear the atrocities demands acknowledgement, and acknowledgement makes them uncomfortable.
+If this horror story does not make you uncomfortable, I have to ask why?

 Instead of wishing for the truth to be covered up and silenced, maybe it’s time to be the change this world needs, because if perpetrators, abusers, pedophiles, and rapists cease to exist, so do the countless stories from victims that make people uncomfortable.
 Problem solved.